weixinxu666/weixinxu666.github.io/_pages/about.md

 ======
 ------

-[10/2022] Our paper 'Deep Pneumonia: Attention-Based Contrastive Learning for Class-Imbalanced Pneumonia Lesion Recognition in Chest X-rays' was accepted by 2022 IEEE BigData conference (Special session on Healthcare Data).
+**[10/2022]** Our paper 'Deep Pneumonia: Attention-Based Contrastive Learning for Class-Imbalanced Pneumonia Lesion Recognition in Chest X-rays' was accepted by 2022 [IEEE BigData](https://bigdataieee.org/BigData2022/) (Special session on Healthcare Data).
 Note that the acceptance rate is only 18%.

-[10/2022] Our paper 'Orientation and Context Entangled Network for Retinal Vessel Segmentation' got Minor Revision by ESWA (IF=8.66).
+**[7/2022]** Our paper 'Orientation and Context Entangled Network for Retinal Vessel Segmentation' got Minor Revision by journal [ESWA (IF=8.66)](https://www.sciencedirect.com/journal/expert-systems-with-applications).
 It will come soon.

-[7/2022] Our paper 'TSN-CA: A Two-Stage Network with Channel Attention for Low-Light Image Enhancement' was accepted by ICANN 2022.
+**[7/2022]** Our paper 'TSN-CA: A Two-Stage Network with Channel Attention for Low-Light Image Enhancement' was accepted by [ICANN 2022](https://e-nns.org/icann2022/).
 And I became a student member of E-NNS community.

-[4/2022] I travelled to Montreal, Canada, and started my study at McGill.
+**[4/2022]** I travelled to Montreal, Canada, and started my study at McGill.
 And I joined Mila - Quebec AI Institute as a graduate researcher.

-[9/2021] Our paper 'SARN: A Lightweight Stacked Attention Residual Network for Low-Light Image Enhancement' was accepted by ICRAE 2021.
+**[9/2021]** Our paper 'SARN: A Lightweight Stacked Attention Residual Network for Low-Light Image Enhancement' was accepted by [ICRAE 2021](http://www.icrae.org/).